TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **Users Outside the U.S.**

 Our Services are controlled and operated within the United States.
-Any information we collect may be transferred to, and processed, stored, and accessed by, us and our service providers in the United States and in other jurisdictions where we or our service providers operate.
+Any information we collect may be transferred to, and processed, stored, and accessed by, us, our service providers, and our vendors in the United States and in other jurisdictions where we, our service providers, or our vendors operate.
 These jurisdictions may have data privacy laws that may not be as protective as those of your home jurisdiction, and courts and other authorities may, in certain circumstances, be entitled to access information about you subject to such data privacy laws.
 By using the NPR Services, you agree to this transfer, processing, storage, and access of your information as described in this Privacy Policy.

 NOTICE TO EU RESIDENTS: Our handling of information about EU residents is governed by the NPR Privacy Notice for EU Residents, effective May 25, 2018.
 This Privacy Policy does not apply to EU residents.

-**For California Residents – Your California Privacy Rights**

-California residents can request and obtain from us once a year and free of charge a list of all third parties to which NPR has disclosed certain information during the preceding calendar year for the third parties' direct marketing purposes.
-If you are a California resident and want such a list, please contact us.
-For all requests, you must put the statement "Your California Privacy Rights" in the message field of your request, as well as your name, street address, city, state, and zip code.
-Please note that we will not accept these requests by telephone, mail or fax, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.
+NOTICE TO CALIFORNIA RESIDENTS:

+In this notice, NPR is providing additional information and choices to California residents.
+We are providing this information voluntarily.
+The law that requires additional notice – the California Consumer Privacy Act of 2018 ("**CCPA**") – does not apply to non-profit entities like NPR.

+**Personal Information that We Collect, Use and Share**

+The chart below describes how we currently collect, use and share personal information, and how we have collected used and shared the information in the preceding 12 months.
+Information you voluntarily provide to us, such as when you contact us, may contain other categories of personal information not described below.

+Personal information we collect CCPA categories (Definitions are available here)\* Sources from which we may collect the personal Information Purposes for which we may collect and use the personal
+information Categories of third parties, to which we may
+disclose the personal information (in addition to our service providers)\*\* -Name
+\-Contact Information -Identifiers -You -Service delivery
+\-Research &. development
+\-Marketing
+\-Compliance &.
+Operations -Member stations
+\-Authorized third-party applications (but not the
+application developers) -Payment Data -Financial Information -You -Service delivery,
+\-Compliance &.
+Operations -None

 *   **Facebook**
 *   **Twitter**